CyclotronResearchCentre/bidsme/joss_paper/bidsme.md

 # Acknowledgements

 This work and Nikita Beliy were supported by the Fonds National de la Recherche Scientifique (F.R.S.-FNRS, Belgium) through Grant No. EOS 30446199 and the University of Liège.
+Camille Guillemin was supported by University of Liege.
 Christophe Phillips is supported by the Fonds National de la Recherche Scientifique (F.R.S.-FNRS, Belgium).

 As Bidsme was developped basing on [Bidscoin](https://github.com/Donders-Institute/bidscoin)[@Zwiers2022] package, we would like to thanks its developpers, and in particular its lead developper Marcel Zweirs.